-Enactment of the Law on Insurance, back in April 2007, has been followed by the revision of secondary insurance legislation pertaining to insurance intermediaries (brokers and agents), diversification of investments, creation of technical and other reserves, etc. As of April 2012, all insurers had to transform into joint stock companies and their minimum capital had to increase to MDL15 million (approx 790,000 euros) for non-life and to MDL 22.5 million (approx 1.18 million euros) for life insurance, whereas the life and non-life insurance businesses are to be split.
+Enactment of the Law on Insurance, back in April 2007, has been followed by the revision of secondary insurance legislation pertaining to insurance intermediaries (brokers and agents), diversification of investments, creation of technical and other reserves, etc. Insurance companies shall be organized as joint stock companies and hold a minimum share capital of MDL15 million (ca. 700,000 euros) for non-life and MDL 22.5 million (ca. 1.1 million euros) for life insurance, whereas the life and non-life insurance businesses shall be split.